Signedue/signedue.github.io/income.md

 - Regions such as Dragør, Lyngby-Taarbæk, and Hørsholm experienced moderate growth, ranging between 160,000 to 180,000 DKK.
 - Frederiksberg, Furesø, Allerød, and Rebild had the lowest growth among the top 10, each registering increases around 140,000 to 150,000 DKK.

-#### 🧠 Interpretation

-This chart highlights **substantial regional variation** in men’s income growth across Denmark:

-- The dramatic lead by **Billund** may reflect localized economic developments — such as investments, industry presence, or demographic shifts — that disproportionately benefited men’s earnings.
-- More modest growth in regions like Rebild and Allerød still indicates positive change but on a smaller scale.
-- Overall, the chart suggests **growing economic disparities** between regions in terms of **male disposable income growth**.
+The dramatic lead by **Billund** may reflect localized economic developments — such as investments, industry presence, or demographic shifts — that disproportionately benefited men’s earnings.
+More modest growth in regions like Rebild and Allerød still indicates positive change but on a smaller scale.
+Overall, the chart suggests **growing economic disparities** between regions in terms of **male disposable income growth**.